ToxicDonkeyButts/fifth-equilux/Treasure/# Magic Items.md

 Activating some magic items requires a user to do something special, such as holding the item and uttering a command word.
 The description of each item category or individual item details how an item is activated.
 Certain items use the following rules for their activation.

-If an item requires an action to activate, that action isn’t a function of the Use an Item action, so a feature such as the rogue’s Fast Hands can’t be used to activate the item.
+If an item requires an action to activate, that action isn’t a function of the Use an Item action.

 ### Command Word